Official Title

 ENDOCOVID project aims to evaluate the degree to which COVID-19 induced inflammation

-(+/-ART).
-Endothelial function will be evaluated non-invasively via FMD and blood asymmetric
+PLHIV (+/-ART).
+Endothelial function will be evaluated non-invasively via FMD and blood

-HIV and SARS-CoV-2 in SSA population could be a very big load and could lead to higher menace
+of HIV and SARS-CoV-2 in SSA population could be a very big load and could lead to higher

-of cardiovascular health.
-However, the potential of risk in this population, including early
+menace of cardiovascular health.
+However, the potential of risk in this population,

-vascular and endothelial changes, is yet unclear.
-Given the ongoing global pandemic,
+including early vascular and endothelial changes, is yet unclear.
+Given the ongoing

-HIV-infection with or without ART in COVID-19 patients relates to the time course of the
+how HIV-infection with or without ART in COVID-19 patients relates to the time course of

-disease, alters cardiovascular risk, and changes vascular endothelial structure and function
+the disease, alters cardiovascular risk, and changes vascular endothelial structure and

 Three groups of participants will take part in this project: